Advanced usage#

 style.use('ggplot')

 Any custom functions can be defined (or imported) in conf.py and given to the reset_modules configuration key.
-To add the function defined above:
+To add the function defined above (assuming you’ve make it importable):

 sphinx_gallery_conf = {